 - Add a bit of olive oil.
-Once the oil is hot and shimmering, add half of the beef.
+Once the oil is hot and shimmering, add half of the venison.
 The cubes should be in a single layer and not too crowded so that they brown nicely.

-- Let the cubes of beef cook undisturbed for 4 to 5 minutes (resist the urge to move the meat), until the bottom of the cubes develop a dark-brown crust and come away from the pan easily.
+- Let the cubes of venison cook undisturbed for 4 to 5 minutes (resist the urge to move the meat), until the bottom of the cubes develop a dark-brown crust and come away from the pan easily.
 Flip each piece of venison and continue to brown the other side.

 - Transfer the browned meat to a bowl, and brown the rest of the venison in batches, using more oil with each batch.

-- Remove the final batch of browned beef to the bowl with the first batch.
+- Remove the final batch of browned venison to the bowl with the first batch.
 Add the remaining olive oil and the onions to the Instant Pot.
 Cook, stirring occasionally, until the onions begin to soften, about 6 minutes.

 - Add the garlic to the Instant Pot and stir for a minute until fragrant.